AtmolanderMimi/basm/book/src/built-in-instructions.md

 In basm, instructions "consume" the values of the source cells unless otherwise noted.
 "consuming", in this context, means that the cell is set to 0.
-For example, when we add two numbers toghter using `ADDP`, the second cell, which is not an output, will inadventenly be zeroed due to the operation we made on it.
+For example, when we add two numbers together using `ADDP`, the second cell, which is not an output, will inadvertently be zeroed due to the operation we made on it.
 Cells which hold the result of operations are of course not zeroed.

-Appart from that, instructions also assume that address arguments don't have the same value (aka "alias", but that word has another meaning in basm).
+Apart from that, instructions also assume that address arguments don't have the same value (aka "alias", but that word has another meaning in basm).
 An instruction statement passed in with two of the same addresses have unspecified behaviour.
-Most often, this ends up locking the program in an endless loop, although it can also cause other undesireable behaviour.
+Most often, this ends up locking the program in an endless loop, although it can also cause other undesirable behaviour.

 Lastly, notably, instructions assume that the values of the cells at output addresses are 0.
 If that condition is not met, an instruction which *"sets a cell to a value"* would rather *"increment a cell by that value"*.

 ## Notable Instructions

-Now that you know a bit more about what constitues an instruction, let's look at some notable instructions which may not be immediatly intuitive just by reading their description.
+Now that you know a bit more about what constitutes an instruction, let's look at some notable instructions which may not be immediately intuitive just by reading their description.

 ### WHNE (While Not Equal)